Sonukr/react-gitbook/lectures/01-react/13_section_recap.md

 #### Check Yourself: Virtual DOM

 Take a moment to consider the following scenario: it is the year 2007 and you are hard at work on a website.
-ECMAScript5 is the hot new rave and you're working hard to create user interface components using _vanilla Javascript_.
-How would you create the React Components using vanilla Javascript for organization?
-Here are a few things to consider:
+ECMAScript5 is hot and new, and you're working hard to create user interface components using _vanilla JavaScript_.
+How would you create components like React's using vanilla JavaScript for organization?
+Here are a few differences to consider:

-- The use of `prototype` for inheritance vs the ES2015 model of `Class`
+- The use of `prototype` for inheritance instead of the ES6 model of `Class`.
-- Pure DOM manipulation using `createElement` and `getElement...` methods.
+- DOM manipulation using `createElement`, `getElement...`, and other vanilla JavaScript DOM API methods.
-- Building constructor objects that contain an `element` (or `el`) that is rendered using a `render()` method.
+- Building constructor objects that contain an `element` (or `el`) that is rendered using a `render` method.
-- How would you handle the updating of properties going into the component?
+- How would you handle updating properties going into the component?
 How would this affect your constructor?

 As you consider this scenario, think about the ease that the Virtual DOM provides you by directly handling the creation and updating of DOM elements on the page.
-React creates special elements on the Virtual DOM and then elements are rendered for you with ease so you don't have to create individual React Elements to build each React Component.
+React creates special elements on the Virtual DOM and then elements are rendered for you with ease so you don't have to create individual React elements to build each React component.